alexxcons/opencmw-cpp-example/README.md

 ```
 ### Building against local opencmw-cpp

-Note: If you just want to implement a service, it will not be required and brings no benefit to checkout opencmw-cpp separatly and build against it.
+Note: If you just want to implement a service, it will not be required and brings no benefit to checkout and build opencmw-cpp separatly.

 There are environment variables which optionally can be used to point to your checkout of libfnt and/or opencmw-cpp.
 (The same works for opencmw's dependencies as it internally uses fetchContent as well)